 PSBA's sectional structure, officially approved by the membership of the Delegate Assembly in October 2017, is designed to help PSBA best meet the needs of its membership.
 The PSBA sectional advisor is elected every two years to serve as a principal representative and sounding board for their section.
 This position serves as a volunteer voice of the local membership and provides ongoing feedback to PSBA staff related to local issues and areas of concern.
 PSBA relies on our team of eight sectional advisors and a network of district-level local board liaisons (see below for details) to help maintain member awareness of PSBA, school board-related updates and advocacy issues.

-Armstrong, Clarion, Crawford, Erie, Forest, Indiana, Lawrence, Mercer and Venango counties
+Armstrong, Butler, Clarion, Crawford, Erie, Forest, Indiana, Lawrence, Mercer, Venango and Warren counties

 Cameron, Centre, Clearfield, Clinton, Elk, Jefferson, McKean and Potter counties

 Bradford, Columbia, Lycoming, Montour, Northumberland, Snyder, Sullivan, Tioga and Union counties

 Carbon, Lackawanna, Luzerne, Monroe, Pike, Schuylkill, Susquehanna, Wayne and Wyoming counties